csmc-vaneykjlab/TEAQ/README.md

 TEAQ can be downloaded from this Github page directly or through command-line using `git`.

-To download it directly, click on the Blue code button and click on "Download ZIP".
+To download it directly, click on the blue code button at the top right and click on "Download ZIP".

 To download it via command-line, clone the repository from GitHub: